tiation/company-intranet/README.md

 ### Configuration Notes

-- The `vite.config.ts` is configured with `base: '/company-intranet/'` for GitHub Pages
+- The `vite.config.ts` is configured with `base: '/'` for GitHub Pages root deployment
 - The GitHub Actions workflow uses Node.js 18 and deploys the `dist` folder
 - The workflow requires `pages: write` and `id-token: write` permissions